-The events of the now infamous 2018 Chinese Spring Festival/New Year gala is being hotly debated online amongst Africans in China and elsewhere in the world, Chinese people, and now even the Western press has chimed in.
+The events of the now infamous 2018 Chinese Spring Festival/New Year gala are being hotly debated online amongst Africans in China and elsewhere in the world, Chinese people, and now even the Western press has chimed in.
 Some 800 million people are likely to have tuned in to the show to witness, amongst other things a Chinese actress parade around stage in blackface, complete with prosthetic butt and chest.
 As many will by now be aware, the tale being told in the skit in question goes something like this:

 An African girl is under apparent pressure from her mother (played by Chinese actress Lou Naiming in blackface) to marry at the age of 18.
 She doesn’t want to get married but instead wants to move to China to study because, as she passionately reminds us, China is amazing.
 So she gets her Chinese friend to pretend to be her fiancé in an attempt to trick her mother into believing that she is indeed following her wishes.
 The mother is thrilled to hear that her daughter plans to marry a Chinese man and tells the audience how grateful she is for how much China has done and is doing for Africa.
 Yet before long, the secret is revealed when her fake fiance’s real bride to be (a Chinese woman) appears on stage in a wedding dress, ready to say ‘I do’!